saveourtool/diktat/info/guide/guide-chapter-3.md

 }
 ```
 #### <a name="r3.16.2"></a> 3.16.2 Too complex conditions
-Too complex conditions should be replaced with simplified ones.
+Too complex conditions should be simplified according to boolean algebra rules, if it is possible

 **Valid example**
 ```kotlin